 This experiential multi-day course is taught by an interprofessional faculty and uses a predominantly experiential learning model including practice teaching with feedback and simulation activities, combined with other instructional techniques such as large and small group discussions and lectures.
 The course provides a strong foundation for the participants to understand how OR teams learn new behaviors; learn debriefing theory and tools; practice debriefing, and learn how to develop and run OR teamwork scenarios.
 Beyond simulation, participants will be able to use the debriefing skills and strategies developed during the course to improve teamwork and enhance performance in the real clinical environment.
 Attendees will be positioned to become champions for continued simulation training in their institutions and to strengthen the culture of safety in their operating rooms.

-With an emphasis on debriefing skills, the ADC is designed to enhance and extend instructional techniques learned in CMS’ Simulation Instructor Courses.
-Using high-leverage methods from experiential learning and organizational psychology, this four-day intensive immersion in debriefing, taught by senior CMS/Harvard Medical School faculty, uses extensive practice and feedback to help attendees become more reflective about their instructional practices.
+With an emphasis on debriefing skills, the Advanced Debriefing Course (ADC) is designed to enhance and extend instructional techniques learned in CMS’ Simulation Instructor Courses.
+Using high-leverage methods from experiential learning and organizational psychology, this four-day intensive immersion in debriefing, taught by senior CMS/Harvard Medical School faculty, presents a conceptual framework and uses repeated micro-cycles of practice and feedback on debriefing, scenarios and strategic challenges to accelerate skill acquisition and demonstrate methods of faculty development.
+The course is structured to allow participants to experience a model of peer- and mentor-led “community of inquiry.”
+This community allows individuals to reflect on their own and other people’s instructional and management practices in action.

 The Center for Medical Simulation’s Gateway Debriefing Skills Workshop introduces healthcare education faculty to the foundational practices of the Debriefing with Good Judgment© method of debriefing.
-This innovative workshop combines an immersive, daylong, in-person learning experience with supplemental online learning that includes customized peer-to-peer and mentor feedback.
+This innovative workshop is an immersive, daylong, learning experience that builds debriefing skills through repeated practice with coaching from debriefing experts.

-La simulación como herramienta docente esta dirigida a líderes en simulación, educadores e investigadores que quieren desarrollar y mantener programas de simulación en salud de alta calidad en sus Instituciones.
+Los cursos están dirigidos a líderes en simulación, educadores e investigadores que quieran desarrollar y mantener programas de simulación de salud de alta calidad en sus Instituciones.